Sc1anso/yelp-recommendation-system/README.md

 # YELP recommendation system
-This is a small project from the Artificial Intelligence course of the Master of Science in Computer Science degree.
+This is a small project from the Artificial Intelligence course of the Master degree in Computer Science.
 The work shows a study between different Machine Learning and Deep Learning techniques to build a recommendation system based on the YELP Open Dataset downloadable here: https://www.yelp.com/dataset